 - i.
 Call your supervisor immediately.

 - ii.
 If the vehicle is damaged and repair work is needed, repairs should be made promptly.
-If the vehicle is not drivable, call the Network Car Roadside Assistance service (information in above section) and have the vehicle towed in; the wrecker service will bill for this service.
+If the vehicle is not drivable, any local wrecker/tow service that can accept Comdata payment is acceptable.
 Have the garage evaluate the vehicle's condition and make a repair estimate.
 Call your supervisor with the following information:

 - Vendor's name, address, and telephone number

 - Vehicle number

 - Quantity and cost of each item used

 - Labor time and charge

 - No state sales tax is to be charged

 - iii.
 Work with your supervisor or other assigned OCC employee to make payment arrangements.